ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 of Trust.
 While there are many ways to accomplish attestation, RIV sets out a specific set of protocols and tools that work in environments commonly found in Networking Equipment.
-RIV does not cover other platform characteristics that could be attested, although it does provide evidence of a secure infrastructure to increase the level of trust in other platform characteristics attested by other means (e.g., by Entity Attestation Tokens {{I-D.ietf-rats-eat}}.
+RIV does not cover other platform characteristics that could be attested (e.g. geographic location, connectivity; see {{I-D.richardson-rats-usecases}}), although it does provide evidence of a secure infrastructure to increase the level of trust in other platform characteristics attested by other means (e.g., by Entity Attestation Tokens {{I-D.ietf-rats-eat}}).

 ## Document Organization

 The remainder of this document is organized into several sections:

-* The remainder of this section covers goals and requirements, plus a top-level overview
+* The remainder of this section covers goals and requirements, plus a top-level description of RIV

 * The Solution Overview section outlines how RIV works

 * The Standards Components section links components of RIV to normative standards.

+* Privacy and Security shows how specific features of RIV contribute to the trustworthiness of the attestation result

 * Supporting material is in an appendix at the end.